Tuesday, May 30, 2023

 Using AI, a robotic hummingbird can go where other drones can’t

 Birds have always been inspirational drones for many years.
-While one of the natures’ most incredible creations Hummingbirds has something special.
-They can flap their wings so fast, about 80 times per second and can fly right, left, up, down, backward, and even upside down.
+While one of nature’s most incredible creations, Hummingbirds has something special.
+They can flap their wings about 80 times per second and fly right, left, up, down, backward, and even upside down.
 Its ability to hover and make sharp turns could teach drones a few things.

-Using machine learning, the researchers at Purdue University studied for a long how these birds fly in order to replicate their abilities in drones.
+Using machine learning, the researchers at Purdue University studied how these birds fly to replicate their abilities in drones.

-And then the team has built a hummingbird inspired robot that behaves like hummingbirds, trained by machine learning algorithms based on various techniques the bird uses naturally every day.
-After learning from a simulation, the robot “knows” how to move around on its own like a hummingbird would, such as discerning when to perform an escape maneuver.
+Then, the team built a hummingbird-inspired robot that behaves like hummingbirds, trained by machine learning algorithms based on various techniques the bird uses naturally every day.
+After learning from a simulation, the robot “knows” how to move around independently like a hummingbird, such as discerning when to perform an escape maneuver.

-Drones cannot be shrunk to very small sizes, as they wouldn’t be able to generate enough lift to support their weight.
+Drones cannot be shrunk to very small sizes, as they can’t generate enough lift to support their weight.
 But hummingbirds don’t use conventional aerodynamics – and their wings are resilient.
 And the drone made by the researcher team is nearly close to the size of the bird.

 Hummingbird Robot Features

-The hummingbird robot is made of carbon fiber and membranes which are cut with lasers, and its body is 3D-printed.
-It weighs only 12 grams (0.4 ounces) and also can lift more than twice of its own weight.
-The team has also created an insect-sized robot which weighed just 1 gram.
+The hummingbird robot is made of carbon fiber and membranes cut with lasers, and its body is 3D-printed.
+It weighs only 12 grams (0.4 ounces) and can lift more than twice its weight.
+The team has also created an insect-sized robot that weighed just 1 gram.

-It can fly like a hummingbird and also can pull off some of the most insane aerial stunts like hovering and turning 180 degrees in 0.2 seconds flat.
+It can fly like a hummingbird and pull off some of the most insane aerial stunts, like hovering and turning 180 degrees in 0.2 seconds flat.

-These tiny drone doesn’t have any camera to see the surrounding, but still, through an electrical sense of touch and AI algorithms, it can track its movements around objects.
-It senses its environments by touching surfaces and learn how to move efficiently.
+These tiny drone doesn’t have any camera to see the surrounding, but still, through an electrical sense of touch and AI algorithms, they can track their movements around objects.
+It senses its environment by touching surfaces and learns how to move efficiently.

 Xinyan Deng and her team of researchers (Purdue University photo/Jared Pike)